-Associates should always consult with Global Brand & Communications with external communications when communicating to external audiences, such as when a supplier wants to publish a press release announcing a new contract with Avantor, when an associate is invited to speak at an industry conference on behalf of Avantor, or when the media contacts an associate for a quote or comment.
+Associates should always seek help when communicating to external audiences, such as when a supplier wants to publish a press release announcing a new contract with Avantor, when an associate is invited to speak at an industry conference on behalf of Avantor, or when the media contacts an associate for a quote or comment.
 To ensure a consistent voice, only authorized associates may respond to these requests.

 This is especially important when publicly disclosing financial information.
 We can only publicly disclose Avantor's financial information under certain conditions.
-As a result, only authorized associates can speak tomembers of the financial community or Avantor's investors on behalf of Avantor.
+As a result, only authorized associates are allowed to speak tomembers of the financial community or Avantor's investors on behalf of Avantor.

-Associates that need to share Avantor's financial results with customers or suppliers can only disclose financial results that were previously announced to the public or that Avantor has specifically authorized for disclosure.
+Associates that need to share Avantor's financial results with customers or suppliers may only disclose financial results that were previously announced to the public or that Avantor has specifically authorized for disclosure.

 Remember that all external outreach, including media inquiries, press releases, public speaking engagements, crisis communications, community engagement efforts, or requests for information on behalf of Avantor (whether internal or external) must be coordinated and approved through the Corporate Communications department and in accordance with current Avantor policies.
-If you have questions or materials for review, please send to ExternalCommunications@AvantorSciences.onmicrosoft.com.

-Unless prohibited by applicable law (e.g., Section 7 of the NLRA), associates who reference Avantor in their personal social media activities, or are known in their social media networks as a representative of Avantor, must adhere to our external communications policy, including the following requirements:
+Unless prohibited by applicable law, associates who reference Avantor in their personal social media activities, or are known in their social media networks as a representative of Avantor, must adhere to our external communications policy, including the following requirements:

-- Associates may not post material that is discriminatory in nature to our associates, customers, or suppliers. - Associates are expected to be respectful of all individuals and communities and adhere to terms of use of social media site. - Associates are prohibited from using the identity of another associate, an employee of an Avantor customer or supplier, another third party that Avantor has a business relationship with, or a competitor. - All rules and policies that apply to the protection of confidential information, including this Code, also apply to all social media activities; disclosure of confidential information concerning Avantor, customers, suppliers, or other third parties is prohibited.
+- Associates are personally responsible for the content they publish on social media. - Associates are expected to be respectful of all individuals and communities and adhere to terms of use of social media site. - Associates are prohibited from using the identity of another associate, an employee of an Avantor customer or supplier, another third party that Avantor has a business relationship with, or a competitor. - All rules and policies that apply to the protection of confidential information, including this Code, also apply to all social media activities; disclosure of confidential information concerning Avantor, customers, suppliers, or other third parties is prohibited.